-I spend my time between degrees teaching secondary school, having earned my licensure during my undergraduate degree.
-I take a strengths-based approach to instruction, and love incorporating students vast and varied experiences.
+I spent my time between degrees teaching secondary school, having earned licensure for Social Studies/History in Grades 5-12 during my undergraduate degree.
+I also have a Shelter English Immersion (SEI) endorsement.
+I take a strengths-based approach to instruction, and love incorporating students' vast and varied experiences.

 ANTH 100 - Introduction to Anthropology (online, asynchronous)*